 A story taken from the pages of History

-The movie, directed by the great Budd Boetticher, starts in 1835 with a court martial of Second Lt.
+The movie, directed by Budd Boetticher, starts in 1835 with a court martial of Second Lt.
 Lance Caldwell (Rock Hudson), who has been charged with treason and murder and is facing a death sentence.
 He tells his story to the court presided over by Col. Zachary Taylor.

-Caldwell is a recent West Point graduate to his native Florida to be a scout at Fort King.
+p Caldwell is a recent West Point graduate to his native Florida to be a scout at Fort King.
 He is attacked by a Seminole, but gets away.
 He then meets the fort commander, Major Degan.
 Degan turns out to be an Indian-hater who doesn't like Caldwell's view of the Seminoles as a peaceful tribe.
 Major Degan views the Indians as savages who need to be sent West so that their lands, the Everglades, can be developed.
 The Seminoles are defying Degan, and are led by Osceola (Anthony Quinn), who had a white father and grew up as John Powell.
 He was best friends with Caldwell growing up.

 When Lance visits his childhood sweetheart Revere Muldoon, he asks about John, not knowing that he is Osceola.
 Revere goes off to see Osceola, to tell him of the return of Caldwell, and we find out Osceola and Revere are lovers.

 The crazed Major Degan, along with a protesting Caldwell, lead an expedition in to the Everglades to "wipe out" the Seminoles.
 Degan is more concerned with a cannon sinking in the quicksand then one of his men, but Caldwell saves him.